galaxyeye/scent-examples/README.md

       "callbackUrl": "http://localhost:8182/api/hello/echo"
     }

-A raw http request to poll the result of a X-SQL:
+A raw http request to poll the result of an X-SQL:

     GET http://localhost:8182/api/x/a/status?id=156ad198-b603-483a-b651-40ab43817304&username=gJn6fUBh&authToken=af1639a924d7232099a037e9544cf43f